trishume/sympy-wiki-with-svn/Assumptions.md

 the future.
 (E.g. if you want to rewrite the core in C/C++, will this design still work?)

+*Tom:*
+I think this should not be a problem, if it is made clear that "core library" code should not use the positive=True etc syntax, just like it should not use var.

 #### Symbol('x', positive=True) syntax
 If the weakreferencing can be done, this would just be sugar for convenience.